Rogue (Marvel Comics): Mutant powers

-Following the conclusion of Messiah Complex, Rogue's slate was wiped clean.
-The touch of mutant baby Hope mysteriously erased all of the previous memories and abilities Rogue had absorbed, including those of the Hecatomb.
-It also cured her of the Strain 88 virus.
+Following the conclusion of Messiah Complex, Rogue's slate is wiped clean.
+The touch of mutant baby Hope erases all of the previous memories and abilities Rogue has absorbed, including those of the Hecatomb.
+It also cures her of the Strain 88 virus.
 Rogue's touch now simply steals the memories and abilities of individuals with whom she comes in direct skin-to-skin contact.
-The longer the contact, the longer Rogue retains the absorbed information, powers, and also the abilities of the individuals she absorbs.
-She can now control her powers, making her touch lethal — or non-lethal — at will.
+She controls her powers, making her touch lethal — or non-lethal — at will.

 Following the events of X-Men: Legacy, Rogue appears to be able to activate her powers at will, as opposed to them being constantly active, as demonstrated when she kisses Gambit without incident.
-Her inability to control her powers stemmed from mental blocks within her mind which formed each time she used her abilities, crippling the development of her powers from their nascent stage.
-When Professor Xavier removes the blocks, her powers are allowed to develop normally.
-With this new control, Rogue demonstrates the ability to absorb and collectively utilize all the powers of the New X-Men to defeat a rogue Predator X, with no apparent harm to either them or herself.
-Her power also affects aliens, such as when she was transferred to a planet in another dimension by Magik, and one of the aliens involuntarily touches her and she gains the ability to communicate in their language, along with their knowledge.

-She later uses the version of her powers that renders victims unconscious against the Avengers during her fight with them, making the Falcon and the She-Hulk immediately unconscious and absorbing their powers without any negative feedback on her physical self (besides the She-Hulk's green skin).
+Professor Xavier hypothesizes that her inability to control her powers stem from mental blocks which separate her psyche from those she had absorbed, crippling the development of her powers in their nascent stage.
+When Xavier removes the blocks, her powers are allowed to develop normally.
+With this new control, Rogue absorbs all the powers of the New X-Men to defeat a rogue Predator X, with no apparent harm to either them or herself.
+She uses this new control during her fight with the Avengers, making the Falcon and the She-Hulk immediately unconscious and absorbing their powers without any negative feedback (although she does acquire She-Hulk's green skin).

-The new twist in Rogue's powers consists of prompting her victims of her skin-to-skin contact for a consent on the process.
-Rogue's victim can either resist the absorption and suffer, like originally with Rogue's powers, or instead submit to the absorption, and so the process instead becomes entirely fluent without consequences.
-Rogue has used this twist extensively in the Legacy series; just two examples of it are when aiding the victims of a subway collapse absorbing all rescuers' abilities in X-Men Legacy #274, and also when quenching a riot in a prison of mutants absorbing the existence of some mutant-volunteers in X-Men Legacy #275.